rbaron/awesomenes/README.md

 # Status

 Games that use the [mapper](http://wiki.nesdev.com/w/index.php/Mapper) 0 mostly work, although without audio so far.
-Supporting more games (i.e. different mappers) are a priority.
+Supporting more games (i.e. different mappers) is a priority.

 # Roadmap